 Download (to your desktop) a complete to-date, sortable, (by Grade Level, Duration, etc.) STORMWORKS catalog in Excel here:

 Download a STORMWORKS 1990s-2020s Order Form in PDF here:

-Stephen Melillo was the first Composer to pioneer self-publishing for Music Education in 1992 and send PDF Music in 1996.
+Stephen Melillo was the first Composer to pioneer self-publishing for Music Education in 1992 (eps to Norway) and send PDF Music worldwide in 1996.
 For a complete list of "Firsts" click here:

 STORMWORKS on SPOTIFY here.

 "What has made these nominations meaningful to me were the people who nominated them.
+(I did not submit them.)
 TWML by Veterans and a Filmmaker.
 Symphony IIII by Gerhardt Zimmermann and the Canton Symphony Orchestra, who even paid the entry fees.
 These works will long stand as testaments to those who nominated them and more importantly to those for whom these works were offered in Tribute.
 Godspeed!"